-In case you do not find the word “German”, then you are all good and can apply to the job immediately.
+In case you do not find the word “German”, then you are all good and can apply for the job immediately.

-If you find the word, then it will probably be telling you about the German language proficiency needed for the job.
+If you find the word, then it will probably tell you about the German language proficiency is needed for the job.

 In this case, it is better to just skip the job and move to the next one.

-Repeat this for each of these job posts and apply to the ones that satisfies your requirements.
+Repeat this for each of these job posts and apply to the ones that satisfy your requirements.

 Summing it Up